telerik/xaml-docs/knowledge-base/kb-gridview-strikeout-row.md

 ---
 title: Strikeout the Rows of RadGridView
-description: This article will show you how to strikeout/strikethrough the RadGanttView rows.
+description: This article will show you how to draw horizontal lines (strikeout/strikethrough) accross the RadGridView rows.
-page_title: Strikethrough the Row of RadGridView
+page_title: Strikethrough the GridViewRow of RadGridView
 type: how-to
 slug: kb-gridview-strikeout-row
 position: 0